 Pongal Festival: Celebrating Harvest and Gratitude

-Pongal or Thai Pongal, a four days long festival, is one of the major festivals celebrated in South India, particularly by the Tamil communities.
-The festival is dedicated to Sun God praying and thanking him for the abundance in agricultural produce.
-Pongal is observed on the first day of the month of Thai (according to Tamil calendar), usually falling on January 14th or 15th every year.
-This harvest festival is celebrated throughout India under many regional names.
-Pongal is Tamil Nadu’s Harvest Thanksgiving Festival.
+Pongal, also known as Thai Pongal, is a four-day harvest festival and one of the most important celebrations in South India, especially among Tamil communities.
+People dedicate this festival to the Sun God and express gratitude for the abundance of agricultural produce.
+Pongal takes place on the first day of the Tamil month Thai, which usually falls on January 14th or 15th each year.
+Moreover, people across India celebrate this harvest festival under different regional names.
+In Tamil Nadu, Pongal stands as the official Harvest Thanksgiving Festival, symbolizing prosperity, renewal, and gratitude.

 Pongal – Tamilar Thirunal